leobcn/gologin-gpg/README.md

 # gologin-gpg
-GPG login writen in Go lang, this is a proof of concept and as such my contain major security risk
+GPG login writen in Go lang, this is a proof of concept and as such may contain major security risks

 ##Installation
     go get github.com/zowhoey/gologin-gpg